dsasmblr/game-hacking/README.md

 [Microsoft Detours](https://www.microsoft.com/en-us/research/project/detours/) | A software package for re-routing Win32 APIs underneath applications.
 32-bit-only version is free.
 [Deviare In-Process](https://www.nektra.com/products/deviare-api-hook-windows/deviare-in-process/) | A code interception engine for Windows (a free-for-non-commercial-use alternative to Microsoft Detours).
 This library is coded in C++ and provides all the facilities required to instrumenting binary libraries during runtime.
 Supports x86 and x64 applications.
 [AutoIt](https://www.autoitscript.com/site/autoit/) | AutoIt is a freeware BASIC-like scripting language designed for automating the Windows GUI and general scripting.
 It uses a combination of simulated keystrokes, mouse movement and window/control manipulation in order to automate tasks.
+[ReShade](https://github.com/crosire/reshade) | An advanced, fully generic post-processing injector for games and video software.
+Contains a wealth of information for how to intercept DX/OpenGL APIs and inject custom code (e.g. call your own code at present time when a frame is rendered).
+[Injectable Generic Camera System](https://github.com/FransBouma/InjectableGenericCameraSystem) | Used for creating custom camera tools in games.
+Also contains small tools, like a custom DLL injector to bypass Windows Defender detection.

 ### Interesting Repositories, Trainer and Custom Tool Source Code, Etc.